Dandastino/SnippetOrganizer/README.md

 ## Project Objective

-Create a Java application that allows users to save, organize, and search code snippets offline, in a fast, secure, and structured way, without the need for a database.
+Java application that allows users to save, organize, and search code snippets offline, in a fast, secure, and structured way, without the need for a database.
 Data is saved to files in a dedicated `data/` directory.

 ## Data Directory